Theile/sonomablocker/README.md

 By design, it will _not_ block the `startosinstall` command line tool.

-__If you want to delay the installation of macOS Sonoma, through the Apple update/upgrade mechanism you need to deploy a profile to delay that.__
+__This app only block the app installer, so in order to prevent the users from upgrading through the Software Update mechanisms, a management profile to delay major upgrades has to be deployed to the machines.
+Remember that is limited to 90 days__

 ## Requirements